-The investment management expenses for the year to 31st March 2011 were £2,324k, up from the previous year figure of £2,048k, largely reflecting the rise in value of the funds under management against which investment fees are based.
+The investment management expenses for the year to 31st March 2012 were £2,223k, down from the previous year figure of £2,324k, due to negotiation of terms with service providers.
 Investment management expenses cover the fees charged by the Fund's individual investment managers, and fees paid to the investment advisors and Fund custodian.

-ADMINISTRATION REVIEW
+ADMINISTRATION